MicrosoftDocs/Viva/Viva/engage/admin-key-concepts.md

 4. Explore the options for managing user identity:

       - Learn how [users are managed](../manage-yammer-users/office-365-sign-in.md), including how user profile data is used in Viva Engage.
-If you have Viva Engage users who aren't in Microsoft 365 or Office 365, you can manage them from within Viva Engage.
+If you have Viva Engage users who aren't in Microsoft 365, you can manage them from within Viva Engage.
 See [Add, block, or remove Yammer users](../manage-yammer-users/add-block-or-remove-users.md).
-You can also decide whether to [enforce Office 365 identity for Yammer users](../configure-your-yammer-network/enforce-office-365-identity.md).
+You can also decide whether to [enforce Microsoft 365 identity for Yammer users](../configure-your-yammer-network/enforce-office-365-identity.md).

       - Decide whether you'll use Viva Engage to collaborate with people outside your organization.